 For the most part, my personal photos are just for me because I enjoy taking them, seeing and trying new things.
 Small version are shared online but I hardly ever print.

-Once a year the camera club has a print competition.
+Once a year the camera club has a print contest or photo competition.
 I finally took the time to go through my huge library trying to narrow down my favs.
 Maybe now that they’re correctly tagged I’ll get to adding them on here this year.

 It started with days staring at the almost 54,000 pics on my computer.
 I narrowed down to 82, then I broke down spent too much ordering 17 from Adoramapix.
 I find their ability to crop and choose the paper easy to do from home, and they have always packaged well and shipped quickly.
 In hindsight, I should’ve let them mount them too.

 I cleaned off the kitchen island and started trying to choose 3 before watching videos about how in the world you are supposed to mount photos.
 Unlike most of the rules, the print competition has no restriction on the date the photo was taken.
 It does have a self-classification of enthusiast or advanced.
 I was squarely in between the two of the list so I asked a club board member and went with his advice of enthusiast.

 Enthusiast.
 An Enthusiast may have some or all of the attributes listed below:

 Strong interest in photography

 Background in film photography, but just entered the world of digital

 Basic knowledge of camera operation with a keen interest in learning